The digital native brand, Thursday Boots, has been making a name for themselves for years now—you’ve probably been seeing their ads everywhere.

 Outfitted with nickel-plated eyelets and speed hooks, the Iron Ranger isn’t as versatile as the Captain.
 Iron Rangers also have a more bulbous toe-cap, which some people claim make them look like clown shoes.
 I disagree, but the Thursday Captain is more sleek through the toe.

-For a detailed comparison of the Thursday Captain vs the Red Wing Iron Ranger, check out our YouTube video below.
+For a detailed comparison of the Thursday Captain vs the Red Wing Iron Ranger, check out my YouTube video below.

 If you survive the break-in period, the Iron Ranger will reward you with a rugged, manly boot that can last for decades with minimal care.